LOW

 Article 50 Triggered

-UK formally initiates Brexit process.
-Dissident republicans express concern about potential hardening of Irish border and sovereignty implications.
+UK formally begins Brexit process.
+Dissident republicans express concerns about potential hardening of Irish border and renewed British presence.

 2020-01-31